 The Minnesota Vikings were granted an expansion franchise in 1961, and after a few seasons near the bottom of the league, the Vikings became a powerhouse in the league.
 Minnesota won the franchise’s first of many division in 1968.
-The following season, the Vikings finished 12-2, romping through the NFL and knocking off the Kansas City Chiefs to win Super Bowl IV.
-Though that would be the team’s only Super Bowl victory, the Vikings would continue to be one of the most feared team in the NFL.
-Minnesota won the division 11 times in 13 seasons from 1968 through 1980, reaching the Super Bowl four times including the Super Bowl IV victory.
+The following season, the Vikings finished 12-2, romping through the NFL and reaching Super Bowl IV.
+Though the Vikings would come up short in their first Super Bowl, they would continue to be one of the most feared team in the NFL, making 3 more Super Bowl appearances in the 1970's.
+Minnesota won the division 11 times in 13 seasons from 1968 through 1980, reaching the Super Bowl four times.
 After a few up and down seasons through the 1980s, the Vikings reached the playoffs seven times in the 1990s and again in 2000.
 Having made the playoffs three times in the last five years, Minnesota could be embarking on another long run of success.
 The Vikings have honored 20 former players and staffers in their Ring of Honor.
 For more information on the Vikings check out our Minnesota Vikings History page.
 Score with TicketCity - the place to go for Minnesota Vikings tickets.

 2016 Vikings Season Preview